Get a FREE* legal consultation (717) 275-9770

 A Criminal Defense Lawyer From Czekaj Law, LLC Can Help You

-Contact Czekaj Law, LLC to speak with one of our knowledgeable defense lawyers about your arrest and upcoming court hearings.
-We have years of experience defending clients in Perry County and throughout Pennsylvania.
-Call us today at (717) 275-9770.
+Speak with our knowledgeable defense lawyer about your arrest and upcoming court hearings.
+We have years of experience defending clients in Perry County and throughout the state of Pennsylvania.